NickColley/design-of-forms/src/preparing-instructions-for-the-reproduction-process/index.md

 asked for and they should be regarded as specimens on which to decide whether the printer has interpreted the copy correctly; they should not be regarded as ‘fair drafts’ of the design on which the need for further amendments can be judged more easily than with a hand draft.
-Changes at the proof stage can delay delivery and add con- siderably to the cost of the form in resetting type.
+Changes at the proof stage can delay delivery and add considerably to the cost of the form in resetting type.

 Proofs are not always printed on the same class of paper as will be used for the supply of copies; the appearance of proof copies is, therefore, not necessarily that of